abhishekkranjan/ExpensesChart/README.md

 # ExpensesChart
-Expenses Chart using React to get an overview of monthly expenses.
+Expenses Chart using React to get an overview of our monthly expenses.

 URL Link :- https://monthlyexpenseschart.netlify.app/